Introduction: Why CSS Organization Matters

 .form--theme-dark {} /* Block with modifier */

-This structured approach to naming helps make your code more predictable and self-documenting.
+A structured approach to naming makes your code more predictable and self-documenting.
 When looking at a class like .form__input--disabled, you immediately know:

 -